-Are you a professional educator?
-YES NO Are you working in the same classroom at the same time as another professional educator on a regular basis?
-YES NO Do you and your colleague co-plan (jointly determining what you will teach and how)?
-YES NO Do you and your colleague co-instruct (teach the students together, sharing roles)?
-YES NO Do you and your colleague co-assess (share in evaluation and determining grades)?
-YES NO S If you have any "NO"s, you are NOT yet successfully co-teaching.
-(Read on to determine what you need to be doing.)
-If you only have "YES"s, congratulations!
-You are co-teaching successfully.
-(Read on to determine how you can continue to improve.)
+Co-Teaching Litmus Tes t Are you a professional educator? □ yes □ no Are you working in the same classroom at the same time as another professional educator on a regular basis? □ yes □ no Do you and your colleague co-plan (jointly determining what you will teach and how)? □ yes □ no Do you and your colleague co-instruct (teach the students together, sharing roles)? □ yes □ no Do you and your colleague co-assess (share in evaluation and determining grades)? □ yes □ no If you have any no's, you are not yet successfully co-teaching you need to be doing.) .
+Read on to det ermine what If you only have yes's, congratulations!
+You are co-teaching statement how you can continue to improve. uccessfully.
+Read d on to